thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 Congratulations!
 You have just provisioned your first device!
-Now you can push some data from this device to Thingsboard for visualization and analysis.
+Now you can push some data from this device to ThingsBoard for visualization and analysis.

 ## Pushing data from the device